maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * The `spring.test.constructor.autowire.mode` property can now be set via a JUnit Platform configuration parameter to change the default `@TestConstructor` autowiring mode — for example, via the
 `junit-platform.properties` file.
 * A `PlatformTransactionManager` configured via the `TransactionManagementConfigurer` API now takes precedence over any transaction manager configured as a bean in the `ApplicationContext` unless `@Transactional` is configured with a qualifier for the explicit transaction manager to use in tests.
+* Test-managed transactions may now be disabled via `@Transactional(propagation = NEVER)` in addition to the existing support for `propagation = NOT_SUPPORTED` — for example, to override a `@Transactional` declaration from a composed annotation, on a superclass, etc.
 * `WebTestClient` support for performing requests against `MockMvc`.
 This enables the possibility to use the same API for `MockMvc` tests and for full HTTP tests.
 See the updated section on testing in the reference documentation.
 * `WebTestClient` has improved support for asserting all values of a header.
 * Multipart data matchers in the [client-side REST test](https://docs.spring.io/spring/docs/current/spring-framework-reference/testing.html#spring-mvc-test-client) support for the `RestTemplate`.